cdmugn/DataViz_Final_Project/classmate_projects.md

 4/ 25: Lily

 - Doing Blogdown post on donations to sports teams from rich people, what political party they are in and how much they donated.
 A lot of different stats shown.

+4/27: Maddox and James

+- Maternity data, has multiple p[ages to shiny app and changing maps and plots, with an overall theme which I also applied after seeing as it made it look a lot more professional.
+- James has tennis data, working but not very detailed right now.
+Hopping to add more before he has to present.